Woolfrey/software_simple_qp/README.md

 Eigen::VectorXd x = QPSolver<double>::redundant_least_squares(xd,W,A,y);
 ```

-### Optimisation with Inequality Constraints
+### Optimisation with Inequality Constraints:
 ```math
 \begin{align}
 	\min_{\mathbf{x}} \frac{1}{2}\mathbf{x^\mathrm{T}Hx + x^\mathrm{T}f} \\
 	\text{subject to: } \mathbf{Bx} \le \mathbf{z}
 \end{align}
 ```
+>[!NOTE]
-For problems like this with inequality constraints, the solver uses an interior point algorithm.
+> For problems like this with inequality constraints, the solver uses an interior point algorithm.
 This uses Newton's method to iteratively minimize the objective function whilst satisfying the inequality.
 It therefore requires a _start point_ or _initial guess_:

 First create an object, then call the function:
 ```